 - maintain a healthy lawn, which is less susceptible to invasion;

 - consider incorporating non-turf alternatives, such as micro clover or other alternative ground covers, in your yard; and

 - consider biological control.

 Chafer beetle and the region-wide Lawn Watering regulations

 One of the more effective ways to manage chafer beetle infestations is through biological control, using one living organism to defeat another.
 In this case, a specific nematode (a microscopic eel worm that targets the soil-dwelling chafer beetle larvae) is released onto the affected area in late July when the chafer beetle larvae have just hatched.
 At this time the larvae are at their most vulnerable, and easiest to control with nematodes.
 Your city will have information on where to get the nematodes, and how to apply them.
 Note that nematodes are not a preventative measure; their application is intended to control already existing larvae.

 Biological control with nematodes requires regular watering, daily if the ground is very dry, for about two weeks.
 While the ground should be kept moist when applying nematodes, it is important not to wash away the nematodes by overwatering.
 Daily watering is in conflict with the region-wide lawn watering regulations; therefore, you will need a water exemption permit from your municipality, in order to water outside of the sprinkling regulations.
-Remember that, while exemption permits allow for additional lawn watering days, watering is still restricted to 4 am – 9 am.
-You may be asked to put a sign in your window so that staff enforcing the sprinkling regulations are aware you are using the nematode treatment.
+You may be asked to put a sign in your window so that staff enforcing the watering regulations are aware you are using the nematode treatment.
 This also lets your neighbours know that you are watering within your permit.

 The information on this website is provided for the user's convenience only as a basic starting point.
 The user's attention is drawn to the Disclaimer & Copyright Notice.